bachelor-2014/report/v2/software.md

 often used to define on which ports some hardware can be accessed.

-A limitation in the current design is in the somewhat complex process of adding support for additional components in the software, in which case quite the number of different files must be modified.
+A limitation in the current design is in the somewhat complex process of adding support for additional components in the software, in which case quite a number of different files must be modified.
 This makes sense, if the module added is very different from existing components, so the logic is completely new.
 But it is difficult to justify the complexity, when e.g. a new module must